biopet/biopet/docs/general/config.md

 #### Tags

-In the `tags` key inside a sample or library users can supply tags die samples.
-This tags will we automaticly parsed inside the summary of a pipeline.
+In the `tags` key inside a sample or library users can supply tags that belong to samples/libraries.
+This tags will we automatically parsed inside the summary of a pipeline.

 ### The settings config
 The settings config enables a user to alter the settings for almost all settings available in the tools used for a given pipeline.